purpleprotocol/purplecoin/doc/crowdsale.md

 * 50% will be used to fund the foundation responsible for governing post-launch.
 The usage of these funds will depend on the governing body of the foundation.
 * 25% to pre-launch development/marketing/bounties/infrastructure.
 * 25% kept in reserve for unforeseen circumstances such as legal expenses, unfavorable market fluctuations, or external catastrophic events.

-### What can I do with Purplecoins?
-Purplecoins are used to pay the transactions fees when using the ledger for any purpose.
-They are the oil that powers the Purplecoin machine.
-As such, we should rather present what can be achieved with the Purplecoin platform.
-You can:
-* File and then be able to authenticate any document publicly.
-* Create any form of digital asset, representation of a real asset, or any form of digital representation of something that can be exchanged.
-Examples: Cryptocurrencies, FIAT currency representations, shareholders register, concert or venue tickets, the currency of a video game economy, NFTs or any other use-case that requires a tamper-proof ledger.
-* Exchange any asset for any other asset that is built on top if the spending conditions on both assets allows it.
-* Build and deploy scalable smart contracts that can be used by billions of users.

-Any asset can also be used to pay transaction fees by exchanging it with Purplecoins in an atomic swap in the same transaction if there exists a liquidity provider for the pair.

 ## Links
 * Website - https://purplecoin.io/